 The 2026 plan year premium rates in this actuarial memorandum are contingent upon the status of the ACA statutes and regulations including any regulatory guidance, such as CMS' Marketplace Integrity and Affordability Rule, court decisions, or otherwise.
 Changes have the potential to greatly impact the 2026 plan year premium rates provided in this Actuarial Memorandum and the alignment of these premium rates with incurred costs.
-Changes include, but are not limited to, any legislative or regulatory amendment, court decision, or a decision by Congress, the Health and Human Services Secretary or the Centers for Medicare and Medicaid Services director to adjust funding of CSR subsidies or advance premium tax credits.
+Changes include, but are not limited to, any legislative or regulatory amendment, court decision, 1332 waivers bringing reinsurance or other such programs to a state; or a decision by Congress, the Health and Human Services Secretary, or the Centers for Medicare and Medicaid Services director to fund cost-sharing reduction subsidies, alter Advance Premium Tax Credits (APTCs), or further modify the individual mandate requirement and penalty.
 In the event that a material provision is enacted renewing eAPTCs at current or partially funded levels, a revision to the rates will be needed.
+In particular, rates were developed assuming no funding of federal cost-sharing reduction (CSR) subsidy payments for members enrolling through the exchange and full funding for ARHOME members.